Eloy Jiménez Player Props: White Sox vs. Orioles

 Orioles Pitching Rankings

+- The Orioles pitching staff ranks 20th in the league with a collective 8.4 strikeouts per nine innings.

-- The Orioles have the 27th-ranked team ERA across all MLB pitching staffs (5.33).
+- The Orioles have the 26th-ranked team ERA among all MLB pitching staffs (5.38).

-- The Orioles rank 19th in baseball in home runs allowed (19 total, 1.4 per game).

-- Gibson (3-0 with a 3.44 ERA and 12 strikeouts in 18 1/3 innings pitched) gets the start for the Orioles, his fourth of the season.
+- Orioles pitchers combine to give up 20 total home runs at a clip of 1.3 per game (to rank 20th in baseball).

+- The Orioles will look to Rodriguez (0-0) in his third start this season.

-- The right-hander last appeared in relief on Tuesday, when he threw 2/3 innings against the Oakland Athletics while giving up hits.
+- His last time out came on Tuesday against the Oakland Athletics, when the right-hander threw 4 1/3 innings, surrendering five earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.